Dental implant: Long term

-The long-term complications that result from restoring teeth with implants relate, directly, to the risk factors of the patient and the technology.
+The long-term complications that result from restoring teeth with implants relate directly to the risk factors of the patient and the technology.
 There are the risks associated with appearance including a high smile line, poor gingival quality and missing papillae, difficulty in matching the form of natural teeth that may have unequal points of contact or uncommon shapes, bone that is missing, atrophied or otherwise shaped in an unsuitable manner, unrealistic expectations of the patient or poor oral hygiene.
 The risks can be related to biomechanical factors, where the geometry of the implants does not support the teeth in the same way the natural teeth did such as when there are cantilevered extensions, fewer implants than roots or teeth that are longer than the implants that support them (a poor crown-to-root ratio).
 Similarly, grinding of the teeth, lack of bone or low diameter implants increase the biomechanical risk.
 Finally there are technological risks, where the implants themselves can fail due to fracture or a loss of retention to the teeth they are intended to support.

-Long-term failures are due to either loss of bone around the tooth and/or gingiva due to peri-implantitis or a mechanical failure of the implant.
+Beyond the possibility of mechanical failure which may be due to poor prosthetic fitment, wear and tear, or user-induced actions such as bruxism, dental implants are also subject to peri-implant mucositis and peri-implantitis, where gum tissue and bone mass around the implant are resorbed, and the implant gradually becomes loose, and has to be removed.
+In addition, although titanium is generally well tolerated by the body, there have been cases where the build-up of titanium particles released by the implant may cause systemic inflammatory response.
 Because there is no dental enamel on an implant, it does not fail due to cavities like natural teeth.
 While large-scale, long-term studies are scarce, several systematic reviews estimate the long-term (five to ten years) survival of dental implants at 93–98 percent depending on their clinical use.
 During initial development of implant retained teeth, all crowns were attached to the teeth with screws, but more recent advancements have allowed placement of crowns on the abutments with dental cement (akin to placing a crown on a tooth).
 This has created the potential for cement, that escapes from under the crown during cementation to get caught in the gingiva and create a peri-implantitis (see picture below).
 While the complication can occur, there does not appear to be any additional peri-implantitis in cement-retained crowns compared to screw-retained crowns overall.